WrestleMania IX: Aftermath

 A feud began between Shawn Michaels and Mr. Perfect after WrestleMania IX as a result of Michaels attacking Perfect.
-They faced each other at SummerSlam 1993, and Michaels won by countout after his new bodyguard, Diesel attacked Perfect.
+They faced each other at SummerSlam 1993, and Michaels won by countout after his new bodyguard, Diesel, attacked Perfect.
 Perfect then feuded with Diesel until leaving the WWF.

 Money Inc. lost the WWF Tag Team Championship to the Steiner Brothers on June 14, 1993.
 Money Inc. won the belts back in a rematch on June 16, but the Steiners won them again three days later.
 Money Inc. received several rematches but were unable to regain the title; they soon focused on singles competition, and DiBiase retired at the end of August.

 The Undertaker continued to feud with Harvey Wippleman.
 On the June 12, 1993, episode of WWF Superstars of Wrestling, Wippleman, Giant Gonzalez, and Mr. Hughes attacked The Undertaker, and his manager Paul Bearer, and stole the urn that was said to be the source of his power.
 The Undertaker and Giant Gonzalez faced each other one final time at SummerSlam 1993 in a Rest in Peace match, in which neither wrestler could be disqualified.
 The Undertaker won the match to end the feud.
 After the match, a frustrated Gonzalez choke slammed Wippleman to the delight of the fans and turned face in the process.

 Bret Hart later claimed that during a conversation with Vince McMahon, he was told that Hulk Hogan refused to drop the WWF Championship to him.
-However, Hulk Hogan stated that, during a conversation with Vince McMahon, a deal was made for Hogan to drop the belt to the top heel at the time, Yokozuna, at the following King of The Ring.
+However, Hulk Hogan stated that during a conversation with Vince McMahon, a deal was made for Hogan to drop the belt to the top heel at the time, Yokozuna, at the following King of the Ring.
 All three men eventually wound up in a meeting, where McMahon outlined the plan to have Hogan drop the belt to Yokozuna and denied telling Bret that Hogan refused to drop the championship to him.

 After regaining the title, Yokozuna challenged any American athlete to bodyslam him on the deck of the USS Intrepid on July 4, 1993.
 After many challengers failed, Lex Luger arrived by helicopter and bodyslammed Yokozuna.
 Luger became a fan favorite and changed his gimmick to an American patriot.
 He faced Yokozuna for the WWF Championship at SummerSlam 1993; he won the match by count-out but did not win the title.
 Lex Luger and Bret Hart each earned a title match against Yokozuna the following year at WrestleMania X. Luger was disqualified in his match, but Hart won the championship later that night.

+A documentary about Wrestlemania IX, titled Wrestlemania IX: Becoming a Spectacle, would begin streaming on Peacock on April 11, 2025.
+Among the details included in the documentary were issues regarding the event's controversial backstage drama.

+32 years after WrestleMania IX, the event was once again held in Paradise, NV, with the 41st edition taking place at Allegiant Stadium on April 19 and 20, 2025.